writememe/day-one-net-toolkit/README.md

 ### Step 1 - inventory/hosts.yaml file

-The first step is to populate the hosts.yaml file with the pertinent information about your network devices.
+The first step is to populate the hosts.yaml file with the pertinent information about your hosts.

 Below is an example of the hosts.yaml structure for one entry: